Welcome, DO Class of 2030!

 If you will be matriculating on July 20, 2026:

-You can borrow up to $50,000 per year by completing the FAFSA.
+You can borrow up to $50,000 for the academic year by completing the FAFSA.
 This loan is offered by the federal government and doesn’t require a credit check.
+The 2026-2027 Direct Unsubsidized Loan fixed interest rate is 8.07%.

-If your Direct Unsubsidized Loan doesn’t cover all your costs, you can apply for a private education loan through a bank, credit union, or other private lender.
+If your Direct Unsubsidized Loan award does not cover all of your costs, you cany apply for a federal a private education loan through a bank, credit union, or other private lender.

 💡 Tip: Start building and maintaining good credit now so you’ll have access to the best private education loan options if you need them.
 We recommend you apply for private education loans in April 2026.

-Yes, it can have an effect, but you can still borrow for medical school.
-Federal student loans have aggregate (total) borrowing limits, which include all previous federal loans you’ve taken out.
+Federal student loans have aggregate (lifetime) borrowing limits, which include all federal loans you have previously borrowed.

 💡 Tip: Keep track of how much you’ve already borrowed federally.
 This will help you plan how much more you can take for medical school.
 If you reach your maximum aggregate loan limit prior to completing your medical degree, you may borrow private education loans to fund your remaining education.